-North Marin Community Services offers immediate support if you are low-income or in a crisis, and long-term support to help you live more successfully in the future.
+North Marin Community Services offers immediate support if you are an individual, a family, senior, low-income or in a crisis, and long-term support to help you live more successfully in the future.
 Our Client Advocate Case Managers want to help you learn about what resources are available to support you and/or your family and help you gain the strength you need to confidently move forward with your own goals to succeed at home, at school, at work and in our community.

 All our program staff members are bilingual in English and Spanish.
 There are no fees for our services.

 Our receptionist and will greet you in person or by phone to assist you with scheduling an appointment with one of our client advocate case managers, including Aurora Tovar, Ana Rivera and Isaura Resendiz.

 “I feel very passionate about helping people!”

 Meet Aurora Tovar, Case Manager & Immigration Specialist

 Originally from Peru, Aurora immigrated here more than 20 years ago with a professional background in insurance for the public sector.